Holiday Stress: A Survival Guide

 - What do you want the holidays to feel like?

-- What are your “must-dos” to make Christmas memories together
+- What are your “must-dos” to make Christmas memories together?

-Another great idea is making a holiday “bucket list” that everyone in the family contributes one must-do holiday activity!
+Another great activity in the Vibrant Christmas Planner is making a holiday “bucket list” that everyone in the family contributes one must-do holiday activity!
+Then you can use this bucket list to guide your priorities this Christmas seasons.

 Last-minute invitations and other stuff will always come up, but your bucket list can help you say no so you can say yes to the best and most important things in YOUR family!